-The Oscars might be designed to celebrate the trailblazers in the film industry, but it’s also an opportunity for the world’s most famous screen stars to showcase their sartorial prowess.
+The Oscars might be designed to celebrate the trailblazers in the film industry, but it’s also an opportunity for the world’s most famous screen stars to showcase their sartorial prowess on the red carpet.

-Each years, the Oscars red carpet is fit to burst with A-listers dressed to impress.
-Celebrities, and their stylists, spend months planning their outfits, knowing that people worldwide will be waiting to see ‘who’ they wear.
+Each year, the Oscars red carpet is fit to burst with A-listers dressed to impress.
+Celebrities, and their stylists, spend months planning their outfits, knowing that fans worldwide will be waiting to see what designer they wear.

-Angelina Jolie‘s Atelier Versace, is one obvious example.
+Angelina Jolie‘s black sculptural and strapless Atelier Versace gown, is one obvious example.
 The actress hit headlines globally with her ‘leg-thrusting’ pose in her thigh-high split gown at the 2012 awards.

 Hilary Swank’s blue, backless Guy Laroche dress worn to the 77th Academy Awards is another Oscars outfit that will go down in history.
 Cut to the base of the American star’s spine, the dress certainly packed a punch.